You’re allowed to not hold it together.

 Sleeping through the night more often

-Remembering what you loved without reliving the worst day
+Remembering what you loved without being dragged back to the worst day

 Ready to make room?